One-dimensional Schr\"odinger operators with singular periodic potentials: Preliminaries

 \subsection{Sobolev spaces}

-Let us denote by $\mathfrak{D}'_{1}\left(\mathbb{R}\right)$ the Schwartz space of 1-periodic distributions defined on the whole real axis $\mathbb{R}$ (see, for an example, \cite{Vld}).
-For a detail characteristic of 1-periodic distributions we introduce Sobolev spaces.
+Let us denote by $\mathfrak{D}'_{1}\left(\mathbb{R}\right)$ the Schwartz space of $1$-periodic distributions defined on the whole real axis $\mathbb{R}$ (see \cite{Vld}).
+To have a detailed characterization of $1$-periodic distributions, we will use Sobolev spaces.